Environment Academic Minor

 Academic Minor in the Environment

-A minor in the Environment is not open to students concentrating in the Environment, to students in the School of Natural Resources and Environment, nor to those pursuing a minor in Global Change or minor in Sustainability.
+An academic minor in the Environment is not open to students concentrating in the Environment, to students in the School of Natural Resources and Environment, nor to those pursuing an academic minor in Global Change or academic minor in Sustainability.

 The intended audience is students seeking some measure of environmental literacy or preparing themselves for careers with an environmental dimension.

-Students wishing to pursue a minor in the Environment must develop a specific plan for its completion in consultation with the program's designated advisor.
+Students wishing to pursue an academic minor in the Environment must develop a specific plan for its completion in consultation with the program's designated advisor.

 Academic Minor Program: At least 17 credits of courses, to be elected from five categories as stated (at least two of the required courses must be at the 300-level or above):

 - Introductory interdisciplinary courses.
 One course chosen from:

 - ENVIRON 110 / BIOLOGY 110 / GEOSCI 171 / AOSS 171 / ENSCEN 171.
 Introduction to Global Change I. Physical Impacts

 - ENVIRON 111 / SOC 111 / GEOG 111 / AOSS 172 / ENSCEN 172.
 Introduction to Global Change II.
 Human Impacts

 - ENVIRON 201.
 Ecological Issues